 We will also explore whether or not birth control can make you tired and what symptoms to look out for.
 If you’re experiencing fatigue while on birth control, keep reading to learn more about what may be causing it and what you can do to feel better.
 Progestogen is a common hormone found in many types of hormonal birth control that can cause fatigue as a side effect.
-Additionally, hormonal birth control can also affect the ovaries and sperm.

 Can Birth Control Make You Tired

 Fatigue can be a possible side effect of birth control due to the hormones affecting energy levels differently for each person.
 Other side effects like headaches or nausea may also cause fatigue.
 Consult with your healthcare provider if fatigue becomes an issue while on birth control.

 While using hormonal contraceptive methods like the pill or vaginal ring, one may experience tiredness or daytime sleepiness due to the varying levels of hormones present in each type.
 However, before attributing it to contraception use, ruling out any underlying medical condition such as thyroid or anemia is vital.
 Making lifestyle changes such as managing stress levels and getting better sleep quality and nutrition can help alleviate fatigue caused by hormonal contraception and lack of energy.